 The Last Shoemaker is a collaboration of two design led shoemakers creating a new, innovative shoe that has a foundation in the minimalist, barefoot shoe concept.
 Payson's non-conforming shoe is a unique design, offering the customer natural foot movement whilst still wearing comfortable and stylish footwear, traditionally constructed, which can be re-soled.
-Whilst the Last Shoemaker creates bespoke individual designs for customers, a range of ready made shoes available with typical toe shapes and traditional, hand-sewn shoe construction is available in all adult sizes.
+Whilst the Last Shoemaker creates bespoke individual designs for customers, a range of ready made shoes with classic toe shapes and traditional, hand-sewn shoe construction is available in all adult sizes.

 The Last Shoemaker's minimalist designs are based on the barefoot shoe concept.
 Payson's non-conforming shoe is a unique design, offering the customer natural foot movement whilst still providing comfortable and stylish footwear.
 The shoes are traditionally constructed, which can be re-soled - greatly extending the lifespan of the shoes.

-Originally from the USA and a former stonemason, Paysonhas a shoemaking workshop based in York.
+Originally from the USA and a former stonemason, Payson has a shoemaking workshop based in York.
 He has a passion for non-conforming shoes and historic hand working techniques.
 He has channelled this into co-creating the Last Shoemaker approach by studying historic shoes, shoemaking instruction manuals, and historic techniques like blind welt and turn shoe construction.